Fire Science

 Semester Hours 3

-This course teaches the many functions of the fire service, its importance and origins.
+This course teaches the many functions of the fire service, its importance, and its origins.
 It is designed to acquaint the student with the philosophy and history of the fire service and fire protection, the exacting loss of life and property, and the organization and function of public and private fire protection agencies.
-Emphasis is placed on the organization and function of federal, state, county, city, and private fire protection.
+Emphasis is placed on federal, state, county, city, and private fire protection organizations and functions.

 FSC 102: Occupational Safety & Health in Emergency Services